-There is a good reason why I am writing about fridges, which I will get onto in a moment.
+There is a reason why I am writing about fridges.
 But for now, let’s just say that these are five super-stylish retro fridges that are available right now.

 In truth, that’s what I want now as well.
 But at the same time, I want something that isn’t grey and faceless.
 So I’ve been on the hunt for a new one, armed with the dimensions of the space in the corner of the kitchen.
 Some of these might squeeze in, others will not.
 But at the end of the day, they might fit into your home, which is why I’m sharing my five favourites.